Bitcoin faces regulatory scrutiny after record-breaking rally

 Going forward, many strategists and investors say, the industry could see more scrutiny and tighter regulation with Mr Biden in the White House.

 A lot will, of course, depend on who fills key positions within the administration.
-Janet Yellen, who's been nominated to serve as Treasury secretary in Biden's administration, has in recent years cautioned investors over Bitcoin, saying it was a "highly speculative asset" and "not a stable store of value."
-A representative didn't immediately return a request seeking comment.
+Janet Yellen, who has been nominated to serve as Treasury secretary in Mr Biden's administration, has in recent years cautioned investors over Bitcoin, saying it was a "highly speculative asset" and "not a stable store of value".

+Mr Gensler, who served as a Commodity Futures Trading Commission chairman during the Obama administration, is a senior adviser to the MIT Media Lab Digital Currency Initiative and teaches about blockchain technology and digital currencies.

-According to eToro's Hirsch, there is uncertainty around how the Biden administration will approach cryptocurrencies, but the appointments are notable "because Yellen is famously anti-crypto and Mr Gensler is known for being pro-crypto."
-"Without knowing how authorities will seek to more robustly regulate crypto in the coming years, it is hard for the markets to continue growing at the same rate they are now, especially if, as some fear, regulations aimed at curbing innovation rather than fostering it are enacted," said Hirsch.
-"Once again, clarity is the name of the game."
+eToro's Mr Hirsch said that there is uncertainty around how the Biden administration will approach cryptocurrencies, but the appointments are notable "because Yellen is famously anti-crypto and Mr Gensler is known for being pro-crypto".

+"Without knowing how authorities will seek to more robustly regulate crypto in the coming years, it is hard for the markets to continue growing at the same rate they are now, especially if regulations aimed at curbing innovation rather than fostering it are enacted," he added.
+BLOOMBERG

+READ MORE: Bitcoin hits record high on Sunday, on track to longest winning run since 2019

 BT is now on Telegram!